-You’ve worked hard to earn your credentials, yet you may have more work to do if you pursue travel nursing opportunities in a state that you are not currently licensed to provide services in.
+You’ve worked hard to earn your credentials, yet you may have more work to do if you pursue travel nursing opportunities in a state where you are not currently licensed to provide services.
 Although you can obtain a compact license that now allows you to work in 29 states, you may still need to apply for a new license if you work in a state that is not included in the agreement.
-You will also need to be prepared to comply with all the continuing education and training hours that are required to keep your license active in each state that you obtain one in.
+You will also need to be prepared to comply with all the continuing education and training hours that are required to keep your license active in each state that you obtain one.

 4. Do You Need a Positive Company Culture?